Deputy Office Managing Partner in the Washington, D.C. office named to the annual list of leading litigators from across the US.

 In the 2021 Term, Mr. Martinez argued and prevailed in ZF Automotive v.
 Luxshare, in which the court clarified that US courts lack authority to grant discovery for use in private commercial arbitrations conducted abroad, and Vega v.
 Tekoh, in which the Court clarified the scope of civil liability for violations of Miranda v.
 Arizona.
 In the 2020 Term, he was part of teams successfully representing Facebook and the Government of Guam in unanimous Supreme Court victories under the TCPA and Comprehensive Environmental, Response Compensation and Liability Act (CERCLA) statutes.

-Since November 2018, Mr. Martinez has persuaded the Supreme Court to grant certiorari in nine cases.
+Since November 2018, Mr. Martinez has persuaded the Supreme Court to grant certiorari in 10 cases.
 He has also repeatedly persuaded the Court to deny certiorari in high profile cases, including the State of Connecticut’s criminal prosecution of Michael Skakel.
-In the forthcoming 2022 Term, Mr. Martinez will represent the Andy Warhol Foundation in a key case addressing the standard for invoking the fair-use defense to copyright infringement.
+In the ongoing 2022 Term, Mr. Martinez is representing the Andy Warhol Foundation in a key case addressing the standard for invoking the fair-use defense to copyright infringement.

 Over the past four years, Mr. Martinez’s other appellate wins have included:

 - Seven victories in securities class actions or derivative lawsuits, in the Second, Sixth, and Ninth Circuits

 - Victory overturning US$37 million adverse jury verdict based on asbestos-related product liability claims, in New Jersey Appellate Division

 - Victories overturning US$31 million adverse jury verdict based on fraud and contract claims, in Tennessee Supreme Court and Court of Appeals

 - Victory overturning US$23 million adverse jury verdict based on defamation claim arising from shareholder proxy fight, in Fourth Circuit